meanzwhile/MiniUserRestApi/README.md

 -Build the project.

--Navigate in command prompt to the folder where the project is (eg: C:\SomeFolder\SomeOtherFolder\MiniUserRestApi) then run:
+-Navigate in command prompt to the folder where the Project! is (eg: C:\SomeFolder\SomeOtherFolder\MiniUserRestApi\MiniUserRestApi) then run:

  dotnet ef database update